Stuycs-K/final-project-4-xia-jaco-xu-ray/README.md

 'd' to disrupt regular gameplay flow: shows sell/upgrade functionality for space Med(iterranean) Ave for a single player.
 'j' to disrupt regular gameplay flow: puts ALL players in jail INDEFINITELY (to showcase the jail prompts quicker)
 'q' to disrupt regular gameplay flow: shows functionality for jail sequence for ONE player
-'w' to see cycling through properties AND selling property!
+'w' to see cycling through properties, selling property, and bankruptcy!
 'e' to disrupt regular gameplay flow: shows functionality for tax and bankruptcy
 'r' to RESET BOARD
 '+' to increase game speed